-- Moving your shoulder in certain positions becomes painful
+- Pain when moving your shoulder in specific positions

 If these symptoms sound familiar, don’t wait for your injury to worsen before seeking treatment from an orthopedic shoulder specialist.
-To find the right provider at Barrington Orthopedic Specialists, please visit our website at https://www.barringtonortho.com/services/shoulder/.
-For urgent needs when our physician’s office is closed, we also offer an immediate orthopedic care clinic.
+To find the right provider at Barrington Orthopedic Specialists, please visit our website at .
+For urgent needs when our physician’s office is closed, we also offer an .

 Evaluate Your Sports Habits

 Could the way you play be increasing your risk for shoulder injuries?
 Whether you’ve sustained a single traumatic injury or you’ve been causing wear and tear over a long period of time, it’s important to think about the way you use your shoulder if you suspect a rotator cuff injury.